Sorry, you need to enable JavaScript to visit this website.

 • decision-making

 The majority of serious and complex investigators will work in a crime investigation department investigating a broad range of criminal offences.
-However, there are a number of specialisms in this role that investigators could follow.
-These include:
+However, you may choose to progress into a specialist role.

 Specialist roles